forestgrape/coronavirus/7_social/individual_measures.md

 No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.

 ### Vaccine Mandates contradict Human Rights
-Article 1 is violated by vaccine mandate violates the right of reason and conscience.
+Article 1 violates the right of reason and conscience.
 When it's about to reduce transmission pre-testing is an alternative (and much safer).
-When its about catching a disease, the risks to take in life, in my opinion, is an individual decision of reason and conscience.
+When its about catching a disease, the risks to take in life is an individual decision of reason and conscience.

 Article 2 is violated since a distinction is made by the vaccine/antibody status.